 Under the city’s current border restrictions, Hong Kong residents and non-residents may enter the SAR as long as they are fully vaccinated, test negative on a PCR test within 48 hours before they depart for the city, and have a booking at a DQH for a minimum of seven days and a maximum of 14 days.

-While at their quarantine hotels, travellers must undergo daily RAT tests and PCR tests on Days 5 and 12 after their arrival into Hong Kong.
+While at their quarantine hotels, travellers must undergo daily rapid antigen tests (RATs) and PCR tests on Days 5 and 12 after their arrival into Hong Kong.
 If they wish to leave their DQH on Day 7, they must test negative for Covid-19 on their Day 5 PCR and Day 6 and 7 RATs.
 If they choose to stay for 14 days, they must test negative for the virus on their Day 12 PCR and Day 14 RAT.

 Hong Kong introduced its compulsory hotel quarantine requirement for international travellers in December 2020.
 At the time, passengers had to isolate for a maximum of 21 days at a DQH, one of the longest quarantine periods in the world.